azsk/DevOpsKit-docs/00c-Addressing-Control-Failures/Readme.md

 2. The user gets to choose whether they want to attest the control
 3. If the user chooses to attest, attestation details (attest status, justification, etc.) are captured
 4. This is repeated for all attestable controls and each resource.
+5. After attestation workflow is completed, another scan is triggered for controls attested within the last 24 hrs so that the backend will get the latest control status.

  Sample attestation workflow in progress:
  ![02_SVT_Attest_1](../Images/02_SVT_Attest_1.PNG)